left-curve/left-curve/quint/simulations-and-model-checking.md

 - Any violation for value hashes of length 256 can be reproduced using only two value hashes (specifically `[1]` and [`2`])
 - Any violation that happens in multiple steps/versions can be reproduced in a single step/version change (specifically from version `1` to version `2`).
 See Setup B for more coverage on this.
 - Our model is equivalent to the algorithm.
 Model-based testing can help obtaining confidence on this.

-TODO: Update output with the most recent version and for all invariants.
-This output was for `densityInv` only

 ### **Setup B**